 Navan Park, Centenary Avenue, Melton

-In one corner of the playground is a "Sky Surfer" for teenagers (stand up and surf on the suspended surfboard and with practice, a circular loop can be achieved), a circular bar which twists and turns around, “Mountain Trek" (sit on or climb across hanging disks – it is harder than it looks), sit on a spinner and “Trick Skate” (revolving skateboard rockers).
+The best and most innovative component is a large sandpit that features a castle along with a variety of tools for working with the sand such as scoops and conveyors.
+The remaining portion of the expansive playground is home to an impressive variety of playsets.
+There is a "Sky Surfer" for teenagers in one section of the playground (stand up and surf on the suspended surfboard; with practise, a circular loop can be achieved), a circular bar that twists and turns around, a "Mountain Trek" (sit on or climb across hanging discs; it is more difficult than it looks), a spinner that you can sit on, and a "Trick Skate" that you can sit on (revolving skateboard rockers).

 Ricketts Point Marine Sanctuary (Beaumaris)

 Ricketts Point, with its proximity to the shore and its many rockpools, is an excellent location for introducing children to the wondrous marine life that can be found beneath the water in Victoria.
 Sandstone platforms provide an excellent opportunity to investigate rock pools as well as the diverse marine life that calls them home.
 Because the beach is watched over by lifeguards during the summer months, going there with your family is a smart choice for a summertime activity.

 This sanctuary covers 115 hectares and can be found in the south-east of Melbourne, close to Beaumaris.
 This location is easily accessible for people of all ages and is surrounded by protruding cliffs made of sandstone that have been worn down over time to form a series of platforms, sea caves, and offshore reefs.
 It is possible to explore a variety of habitats, such as rocky sandstone intertidal and subtidal habitats, sandy beaches, and subtidal soft substrates.